 4. Why do some see great promise?

 In theory, the new venture will have the funding, influence and chutzpah to try new, disruptive approaches, such as bargaining directly with drugmakers or creating an online bidding system to transparently negotiate drug prices, experts said.
 If the three companies pool all their employees, they’ll have more leverage to negotiate lower rates for doctor visits, hospital stays and other health services.
-They could use technology to help employees become better shoppers for health services, or cut out many of the industry’s middlemen.
+They could use Amazon’s consumer-technology prowess to help employees become better shoppers for health services, or cut out many of the industry’s middlemen.
 And Amazon, Berkshire and JPMorgan have assigned some of their top managers to oversee the alliance.

 6. Who’s tried this before?

 One of the biggest recent efforts began two years ago when a consortium of large employers, including International Business Machines Corp. and American Express Co., launched the Health Transformation Alliance.
 It negotiated drug contracts with UnitedHealth Group Inc.’s OptumRx and CVS Health Corp., two of the largest pharmacy-benefits managers.
 The alliance, which now counts 46 companies, says its members are saving a median of 15 percent a year on drug costs, but it hasn’t fundamentally altered the drug-distribution system.
 Among big companies, Caterpillar Inc. and Walmart Inc. have come the closest to reining in drug middlemen.
 Caterpillar saved tens of millions a year by creating its own list of covered drugs and negotiating deals with pharmacies on prices.
 Walmart is experimenting with buying health services for its employees directly from providers.